 From the moment of conception to the time of delivery, your growing baby goes through several stages of development.
 The middle part of your pregnancy is called the second trimester.
 It is made up of weeks 13 or 14 through weeks 26 or 27.
 The timeframe can vary based on your doctor.
 During this time, your baby continues to grow and change almost daily.
 Here is a summary of how your baby develops during the second trimester.

 When the second trimester starts, your baby is about 3 inches long.
 Your doctor might tell you your baby measures a certain length “from crown to rump.”
 This means your baby is being measured from the top of its head to its bottom (instead of head to toe) because the legs are curled up to the baby’s stomach.

 At the beginning of the second trimester, your baby’s head is the biggest part of his or her body.
 During the next few weeks, the rest of your baby’s body will get longer in order to catch up.
-By the end of the second trimester, your baby may be 9 inches long— or even longer.
+By the end of the second trimester, your baby may be 9 inches — or even longer.

-Other highlights of the second trimester
+Below are other highlights of the second trimester.

 Copyright © American Academy of Family Physicians